 It’s not just for blogging anymore.
 WordPress is a great way to make a website or blog really shine.
 With numerous plugins and widgets, WordPress can allow for nearly infinite customization options.
 And with well thought-out themes, you won’t have to worry about design, color choices, or whether your site will look good on mobile.
 WordPress has the means for creating graphics, adding a shopping cart, and a slideshow, too.

 Got too much email?
-Slack understands.
+Slack gets you.

 Got email chains which become convoluted, split off, and out of sync?
 Slack understands that, too.

 DropBox is also useful for distributing files which may be too large for an email program to handle.
-Because DropBox is its own storage system, your files will be fine even if your laptop is struck by lightning.
-And you can even recover files which have been deleted.
+Because DropBox is its own storage system, your files will be fine.
+And this is the case even if your laptop is struck by lightning.
+So you can even recover files which have been deleted.

 While Google docs (another good bit of tech) allows for effortless communications, it does not have the storage capabilities that DropBox does.

 The biggest downside to DropBox is you can easily run out of free space!

 Well, the truth of the matter is, Google docs and the Google drive are not exactly tech, if you want to get technical about it.
 They are, rather, a part of Google’s overall collection of business services, the G Suite.

 For free, Google provides world-class spreadsheeting, word processing, slide creating, and form creating capabilities.
 It also provides a drive where you can put all of your stuff.
 While the space is not infinite, it is still a pretty decent amount of storage for these sorts of files.